Letitia Rachel Bennent

 Brief Life History of Letitia Rachel

 When Letitia Rachel Bennent was born on 20 July 1850, in Virginia, United States, her father, Jesse Lewis Bennett, was 49 and her mother, Nancy G Lyon, was 39.
-She lived in Southern District, Pittsylvania, Virginia, United States in 1860.
+She had at least 2 sons and 1 daughter.
+She lived in District 481, Bibb, Georgia, United States in 1900 and Dan River District, Pittsylvania, Virginia, United States in 1900.
 She died on 5 August 1932, in Pittsylvania, Virginia, United States, at the age of 82.

 Photos and Memories (0)